A-23187/moonbit-leetcode/README.md

 # MoonBit ❤️ LeetCode

-A tampermonkey script to add support of moonbit language to leetcode, allowing you to solve leetcode problems using moonbit
+A browser extension to add support of moonbit language to leetcode, allowing you to solve leetcode problems using moonbit

 ![MoonBit ❤️ LeetCode](https://github.com/user-attachments/assets/99d4b03b-3257-4cfd-94c6-8a6e87db53ed)